aerospike/aerospike-client-python/doc/aerospike.rst

 These are the keys and expected values for the ``config`` dictionary passed to :meth:`aerospike.client`.

+You may either pass in a regular Python dictionary or the :class:`aerospike.ClientConfigDict` subclass of a dictionary, which validates that the correct keys are used and raises an error if an invalid key is passed.
+We will keep accepting a regular Python dictionary for backwards compatibility, but for new users, it is recommended to use a :class:`aerospike.ClientConfigDict` instead.

 Only the `hosts` key is required; the rest of the keys are optional.

 .. object:: config